maximeAudrain/jenerate/README.md

 The generated methods are using apache commons-lang[3] Builders.

-A certain number of parameters can be customized in the Jenerate preference page in eclipe (Window > Preferences > Java > Jenerate).
+A certain number of parameters can be customized in the Jenerate preference page in eclipse (Window > Preferences > Java > Jenerate).

 ## <a name="todo"/>Jenerate todo list